 Kimberley Rain Miner

-Prior to her PhD, Kimberley worked at Columbia’s Lamont-Doherty Earth Observatory and the NYC Office of Emergency Management, creating live and online platforms for scientists and emergency managers to better engage with the public after Hurricane Sandy.
-Based upon the success of this work she was asked to join the 2014-2015 Antarctic research trip, where she traveled by boat from Chile to Palmer Station in Antarctica to participate in research on oceans during climate change.
+Prior to her Ph.D., Kimberley worked at the Lamont-Doherty Earth Observatory and the NYC Office of Emergency Management.
+In these roles, she developed platforms for science communication after Hurricane Sandy.
+In 2014, she traveled by boat from Chile to Palmer Station in Antarctica to participate in research on oceans during climate change.

 Kimberley is a Black belt, certified Wilderness Firefighter and First Responder, and has an awesome rescue dog named Darby.